Inside: Explore the best tools for needle-turn appliqué.

 Another fabulous cotton thread is DMC Cotton Machine Embroidery Thread.
 I love this thread!
 It’s probably my favorite cotton, but it’s a little hard to find sometimes, and it doesn’t have the advantage of the bobbin size.

-DMC Cotton Machine Embroidery thread.
+DMC Cotton Embroidery Thread.

 I use glue to put my pieces on the background fabric, and my favorite is Appliglue from Jillily Studio.
 This glue holds well and doesn’t leave any residue on the front of the piece.
 You only need a few tiny dots of glue to hold the pieces in place.
 My second favorite glue is Roxanne’s Glue-Baste-It.
 This is a great product, too, and it is easy to reposition pieces with this glue.